sony/meta-flutter/README.md

 ### Flutter Engine (libflutter_engine.so)

-The default build targets are fixed to Linux, Arm64, and the following Flutter Engine version in the recipe file.
+The default build targets are fixed to Linux, Arm64, and the following Flutter Engine version in the config file.

 #### Flutter Engine version